optio50/Victron_Modbus_TCP/README.md

 PyQT5-No-Multiplus-Single-Charger.py

-If you run a raspberry pi you will need the request in the update value function with a counter. see PyQT5-No-Multiplus-Single-Charger.py for an example.
+If you run a raspberry pi you will need the request in the update value function with a counter.
+See PyQT5-No-Multiplus-Single-Charger.py for an example.

+If you find that the Cerbo-GX DOES need a MQTT keep-alive you will need to implement this into the various scripts.
+See PyQT5-No-Multiplus-Single-Charger.py for an example.
+(Maybe my situation is unique in not needing a Cerbo-GX MQTT keep-alive)

 These file's are based on a system that has victron equipment in an "ESS" system.
 Multiplus, Solar charger, BMV